How to make Milk Kefir at home

 Once thickened, strain out the kefir grains, taking care not to crush them.
 Place grains in a clean jar for the next batch.

-Store your homemade kefir in the fridge for 4-5 days, or in the freezer for up to one month.
+Chill your homemade kefir in the fridge until you are ready to consume.
 Drink your kefir straight or add to your favorite berry-banana smoothie.

 Milk Kefir Quick Tips

-- If you want to take a break from brewing, place grains in a glass jar, cover with milk, seal and refrigerate until ready to use again.
-The grains will last for many batches.
-Continue to add fresh milk to grow the grains.
+- If you want to take a break from brewing, place grains in a glass jar, cover with milk, seal and refrigerate for up to two weeks.

 - If kefir is new to your diet, start slowly and see how the probiotics work with your digestive system.